 Conclusions

-So, what does this tell us?
+So, what does all this tell us?
 I think we have to remember that it takes a lot of courage for someone to admit to themselves that they need help, and just as much courage to contact someone to obtain that help.
-Speaking on the phone may seem less daunting than going to see a counsellor.
+Speaking on the phone or using video may seem less daunting than going to see a counsellor.
 It is also interesting that the telephone counsellors who were deemed the most helpful took an active role in the call and addressed practical as well as emotional issues.

 This evidence supports another study carried out in the US where clients said that they found telephone counselling ‘easier’ because it involved the “counsellor engaging with the client, rather than the client engaging with the counsellor” in face-to-face scenarios.

-If you enjoyed reading this post, and you think others might benefit from reading it, why not email it to a friend or share it on Twitter or Facebook.
+If you enjoyed reading this post, and you think others might benefit from reading it, why not email it to a friend or share it on social media.
 Thank you!

 Furthermore, if this has resonated with you and you feel you would benefit from discussing it in a therapeutic setting, contact us now in strict confidence.
 Don’t miss out on this opportunity!
 We are here to help.